Vampire folklore by region: Judaism

 Later vampire traditions appear among diaspora Jews in Central Europe, in particular the medieval interpretation of Lilith.
-In common with vampires, this version of Lilith was held to be able to transform herself into an animal, usually a cat, and charm her victims into believing that she is benevolent or irresistible.
-However, she and her daughters usually strangle rather than drain victims, and in the Kabbalah, she retains many attributes found in vampires.
+In common with vampires, this version of Lilith (in Sefer Hasidim) was held to be able to transform herself into an animal, usually a cat, and charm her victims into believing that she is benevolent or irresistible.
+Another depiction of a cat-witch equated with Lilith is the Sephardic La Brusha/Broosha.
+However, Lilith and lilin usually strangle rather than drain victims, and in the Kabbalah, she retains many attributes found in vampires.

 A late 17th- or early 18th-century Kabbalah document was found in one of the Ritman library's copies of Jean de Pauly's translation of the Zohar.
 The text contains two amulets, one for male (lazakhar), the other for female (lanekevah).
 The invocations on the amulets mention Adam, Eve, and Lilith, Chavah Rishonah and the angels—Sanoy, Sansinoy, Smangeluf, Shmari'el, and Hasdi'el.
 A few lines in Yiddish are shown as dialog between the prophet Elijah and Lilith, in which she has come with a host of demons to kill the mother, take her newborn and "to drink her blood, suck her bones and eat her flesh".
 She informs Elijah that she will lose power if someone uses her secret names, which she reveals at the end.

 Other Jewish stories depict vampires in a more traditional way.
 In "The Kiss of Death", the daughter of the demon king Ashmodai snatches the breath of a man who has betrayed her, strongly reminiscent of a fatal kiss of a vampire.
 A rare story found in Sefer Hasidim #1465 tells of an old vampire named Astryiah who uses her hair to drain the blood from her victims.
 A similar tale from the same book describes staking a witch through the heart to ensure she does not come back from the dead to haunt her enemies.

+South and East Asia

+Rooted in older folklore, the modern belief in vampires spread throughout Asia with tales of ghoulish entities from the mainland, to vampiric beings from the islands of Southeast Asia.
+In the 1980's in South-east Asia the Laotian Hmong people were suffering from a strange epidemic where they would die at night on their backs with faces full of terror and people believed it was the night-mare spirit.
+India also developed other vampiric legends.
+The Bhūta or Préta is the soul of a man who died an untimely death.
+It wanders around animating dead bodies at night, attacking the living much like a ghoul.
+In northern India, there is the BrahmarākŞhasa, a vampire-like creature with a head encircled by intestines and a skull from which it drank blood.
+Japan has no native legends about vampires.
+However some Japanese mythical creatures bear some similarities to vampires, such as the Nure-onna who is a snake-like woman that feasts on human blood.
+Japanese vampires made their first appearances in the cinema of Japan during the late 1950s.